Janfred/draft-janfred-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Thanks to the original authors of RFC 6613, RFC 6614 and RFC 7360: Alan DeKok, Stefan Winter, Mike McCauley, Stig Venaas and Klaas Vierenga.

 Thanks to Arran Curdbard-Bell for text around keepalives and the Status-Server watchdog algorithm.

+Thanks to Alan DeKok for his constant review of this document over its whole process.